 If you have been following our latest stories you know that there are some major problems with the vegan milk alternatives.
 People love almond milk for all it delivers, but it turns out that the pendulum has swung out of favor for almond because of the destruction of the bees.
 So, we’ve been starting to try drinking rice and oat, but the kids don’t love it.
 Here is a recipe for making your own oat milk at home.
 Try to buy organic because of the pesticide glyphosate (or Roundup) used to grow oats.
-Some have even gone so far to say that it’s Roundup causing celiac disease.

 What is an industry to do?
 A startup from Israel called Yofix has started developing a vegan dairy-free alternative that can be used instead of dairy in products like yoghurt.
 Good news of an investment in the young company boosts the chance that the company will succeed.

-Just recently the company reports an A-round of investment from Muller, the Bel Group, and Liontree.
+Toeing to the trend, the company reports an A-round of investment from Muller, the Bel Group, and Liontree.
 A total of $2.5 million has gone into Yofix so far.
 Still a mere amount compared to what the soy-based drink Soylent has received — about $75 million USD to create a drink product as an alternative to eating.
 The idea started as a joke by a programmer in the US.
 You know, it’s really hard to bother eating when you are programming 15 hours a day.
 So Soylent to the rescue.
 Sign of the decay of our times.

 The Yofix line of products intended for the food industry might have a better mission –- to feed people who are dairy intolerant.
 At least in the interim when people are still expecting milk in their cereal or yoghurt for breakfast.
 We imagine in a few generations milk alternatives won’t be needed because there will be no more people who yearn for milk, if the vegans win.
 And in a way I hope they will.
 To diverge a bit more, the Impossible Burger is absolutely delicious though it smells too much like coconut oil when cooking.